lacework-dev/scripts/lw-oci-integration/tf/README.md

 1. Open the OCI cloud shell.
 For example:
    1. Log in to the OCI web console.
-   2. Ensure that your home region is selected in the [**Regions**](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/working-with-regions.htm) menu at the top right of the OCI console.
+   2. Ensure that your home region is selected in the [**Regions**](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/working-with-regions.htm) menu at the top right of the OCI web console.
    3. Click the Developer Tools icon next to the **Regions** menu and then [**Cloud Shell**](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellgettingstarted.htm).
 The cloud shell should appear with your current region indicated in the prompt at the bottom of the console.
 2. Clone this github repo.
 For example:
     ```